NYU-robot-learning/robot-intel-class/docusaurus/website/src/pages/logistics.md

 * Coding in Python and familiarity with Ubuntu OS.

 ## Logistical Overview

 ### Lecture
-* 5.10pm-7.00pm on Fridays at 60FA 110.
+* 3.30pm-4.45pm on Mondays and Wednesdays at 60FA C15.
-* Lectures will be held once a week in person.
+* Lectures will be held twice a week in person.
 * The class will be recorded, we will post the link to the recorded lectures to the class campuswire.

 ### Course Staff & Office Hours
 * Instructor: [Lerrel Pinto](https://www.lerrelpinto.com/)
-* Office Hours:  Wed 4-5pm
+* Office Hours:  Wed 5-6pm
-* Assistants: Ben Evans & Sneha Silwal
+* Teaching Assistants: Ben Evans & Sneha Silwal
-* Office Hours: Mon & Fri 4-5pm
+* Office Hours: Mon 5-6pm

 ### Grading
 1. Homeworks (45%)